stibiumz/phalcon.eager-loading/README.md

-This package provides eager-loading support for Phalcon 1.3.*, should work with 2.0, but is not tested.
+This package provides eager-loading support for Phalcon 1.3.* - 2.0.*.
+Requires PHP 5.6

 Usage
 -----